 Most owners accept the importance of protecting their pride and joy from damage caused when tying up to docks, wharves and other boats.
-There’s more to the humble fender than meets the eye.
+Norman Holtzhausen finds out there’s more to the humble fender than meets the eye.

 The air-filled fender is by far the most popular type of protection for boats.
 Generally comprising a soft but very tough, PVC cylindrical container, it is filled with air and usually has a rope eye on either end.